Acceptance to the Radiography program

 - SAT score of a minimum of 1000, or

-- College transcript including 14 semester hours consisting of two 4 credit laboratory science courses and two 3 credit courses from the general education component of the Radiography curriculum.
-Grades for the four courses must each be a "C" or better and result in a GPA of at least 2.5.
-The 14 credits will be used for evaluation purposes.
+- College transcript including 17 semester hours consisting of two 4 credit laboratory science courses (BIO 131 and BIO 132 or the transfer equivalent) and three 3 credit courses (one must be the MATH requirement) from the general education component of the Radiography curriculum.
+Grades for the five courses must each be a "C" or better and result in a GPA of at least 2.5.
+The 17 credits will be used for evaluation purposes.

 - All science courses must be successfully completed within 5 years prior to enrolling in RAD 100.

-- Complete BIO 131 or transfer equivalent with a “C” or better ON THE FIRST ATTEMPT within the last 5 years of the date of enrollment in RAD 100.
+- Complete BIO 131 and BIO 132 or transfer equivalent with a “C” or better within the last 5 years of the date of enrollment in RAD 100.

-- Complete MAT 100 or higher or transfer equivalent with a “C” or better ON THE FIRST ATTEMPT within the last 5 years of the date of enrollment in RAD 100
+- Complete MAT 100 or higher or transfer equivalent with a “C” or better within the last 5 years of the date of enrollment in RAD 100.
+Note: BIO 131, BIO 132 and MATH requirements may only be attempted twice to be eligible for enrollment in the Radiography Program.

 - Complete all health and safety requirements for health career students*.
 The following